Commercial Radio

 Smaller local groups will often provide minimal prices for new bands, and some even have a section of their daily show dedicated to up-and-coming music.

-The BBC and non-commercial radio stations can also offer entry points for new artists that want to make their way into the music scene, however.
-One of the best-known segments on the BBC is “BBC Music introducing” which supports and elevates the songs from up-and-coming artists.
+The BBC and non-commercial radio stations can also offer entry points for new artists who want to make their way into the music scene.
+One of the best-known segments on the BBC is “BBC Music Introducing” which supports and elevates the songs from up-and-coming artists.

 Often, non-commercial stations have a lot more freedom when it comes to playing different sounds and even controversial talk shows because they’re not as reliant on commercial advertising and ratings to keep them going.